WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-12-30-Flake-is-about-control.markdown

 }
 ```

-The conditions that affect the input oject, items,
+The conditions that affect the input object, items,
-and the current system date, as well as a set of
+are the current system date, as well as a set of
 hidden conditions behind whatever happens in
 Purge().
 The test conditions are
 just the contents of the obect items.
 Any test